bloominstituteoftechnology/Tabs-Components/README.md

   * The `TabsLink` component will be on each of what we may consider the `tabs` on top of the box.
 These links will control the associated item, as well as selcting and deselecting themselves.
   * The `TabsItem` component will be the text displayed when a tab is selcted.
 It will share a data attribute with it's corresponding tab, and should only show when it's tab has been selected.

-* The `Tabs.js`  file should NOT be done in a linear top-to-bottom fashion.
-Study the corresponding HTML and LESS.
-Then look through the entire JS file and try to peice together what is happening.
-Once you have an idea of the flow of the component, start.
-You can start anywhere, but since the `Tabs` component will ultimately be controlling the other two (and there is more pre-done for you) that would be a good place to start.
+* The `Tabs.js` file starts at the bottom of the page and then jumps around.
+Pay attention to what is being called and when.
+Study the corresponding HTML and LESS to get a better idea of how the tabs were built.

 * Once you have completed the above, add a couple Tabs to the HTML in order to see first hand how great building webpages with components is!